Functional Areas of the Supply Chain

 Unsure where to get started?
 Check out our Supply Chain Careers Podcast.

-Another great resource for a better understanding of the myriad of supply chain management career paths is through free resources like YouTube.
-Here you can run some searches on terms such as “careers in supply chain” to identify good sources of video content.
+Another great resource for a better understanding of the myriad supply chain management career paths is through free resources like YouTube.
+Here you can run some searches on terms such as “careers in supply chain” to identify sources of video content.
 If you’re fairly new to supply chain management, be sure to check out the YouTube channel for Arizona State University’s School of Business.

 APICS offers the most popular and respected supply chain certifications so be sure to consider their training & certification offerings as many employers prefer candidates that have APICS certifications such as APICS CSCP, CPIM, and CLTD.
 Be sure to check out ASCM’s new resources for transitioning into a supply chain management career.

-Another great avenue for expanding your supply chain knowledge base is Feedspot’s “Top 75 Supply Chain Blogs” through setting up a feedly.com account.
+Another great avenue for expanding your supply chain knowledge base is Feedspot’s “Top 75 Supply Chain Blogs” by setting up a feedly.com account.
 Using this free tool allows you to track all blog posts that you want to review in one place on your desktop, tablet, and mobile phone.
 I have been using Feedly for years to keep a strong pulse on trends and breaking news within the field of supply chain management.
 Highly recommend it for ALL supply chain professionals!

 I hope this gives you a good overview of the various paths inside supply chain management careers.
 I wish you the best of luck with launching and accelerating your career within supply chain management.
+Remember, a lot more of these jobs can be done remotely, so don’t hesitate to seek virtual positions or demand hybrid arrangements in your comp packages.

 To your success!